 - 1. Move the Run/Off/Auto switch on the control panel to the OFF position. - 2.
-Press the Emergency Stop button and wait at least 30 seconds before completing Step 3. - 3.
-Turn off or remove AC power from the battery charger. - 4.
+Turn off or remove AC power from the battery charger. - 3.
 Remove the negative (-) battery cable from the generator set starting battery.

 Selecting Power On or Standby Mode